Dr Henrietta Bowden-Jones is a medical doctor and neuroscience researcher working as Consultant psychiatrist in Addictions.

 2015 ongoing- Member of the Royal Society of Medicine’s Psychiatry Council.

-2015 ongoing – member of the World Health Organisation ( WHO) Behavioural Addictions Group.
+2015 ongoing – member of the World Health Organisation ( WHO) Behavioural Addictions Gaming Disorder Group.

 Having completed her medical degree and her psychiatric training she spent some years with Imperial College researching the effects of alcohol on the brain.
-She was awarded an MD for her work, her doctorate thesis is on Ventromedial Prefrontal Cortex Dysfunction in Alcohol dependency.
-Decision-making is one of her areas of interest in neuroscience.
+She was awarded an MD in Neuroscience for her work, her doctorate thesis was on Ventromedial Prefrontal Cortex Dysfunction in Alcohol dependency.
+Decision-making is one of her areas of interest.

 In her charity work from 2007 to 2015 she was a Trustee of Sporting Chance Clinic, a high profile addiction charity which helps top sportsmen and women in the UK in their fight against drugs, alcohol and gambling.
 In 2016 she became a Patron of the charity.